ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

 - Delete `content_offset`.
 - Rename `encrypted_part_size` to `part_size`.

 IFRS data migration should be moved to the init container style.
 Instead of executing `run_db_migrations()` as part of every entrypoint, the migrations should be run as their own command.

+#### IFRS Configuration
+- EventSubConfig:
+  - ghga-event-schemas -> `FileUploadEventsConfig`

 #### Work to be performed for the IFRS
 - [ ] Add local definition for `ArchivableFileUpload`